Saturday, August 3, 2024

 The story is fiction.
 Unless otherwise indicated, all the names, characters, businesses, places, events and incidents in this blog are either the product of the author's imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

 Nathan gets moved to tears easily.
 Seldom does he cry because he feels sad.
-It's more often happy tears, joy at someone overcoming a tough situation, heroic action by a horse or a dog.
+It's more often happy tears, joy at someone overcoming a tough situation.
+Heroic action by a horse or a dog.
 A wide variety of situations make his eyes well up and his voice falter.

 Chapter 6

 The woman who would give her a ride planned to come through on the Wednesday.
 Arrival time had not yet been established but it would be before midday.
 That was good.
-The first sight Cadhla would have of their new, old, home would be in daytime.
+The first sight Kayla would have of their new, old, home would be in daytime.

 He keyed the address of where he would collect her on Wednesday into his cell phone navigate app.
 He traced the route on the map.
 It was 47 kilometers and the travel time estimate was 35 minutes.
 On Wednesday he'd give himself an hour.
 Rather be early than have her wait.